 is an artisan blacksmith who has spent almost 40 years creating custom furniture for interiors out of iron.
 He has a long history of leading non-profit organizations in Italy as well as small businesses.
 As Fabrizia’s husband, he plays an active role in the management and organization of Anna Tasca Lanza.

-Program Director of Anna Tasca Lanza, manages the experiential education programs at the school and works in program development.
+is the Program Director for Cook the Farm, a certified life coach and member of the ATL team since 2017.
 She has a Master in Food Culture and Communications from the University of Gastronomic Sciences in Pollenzo, Italy and a background in education and Italian literature.
 Her role at ATL allows her to explore methods of cross-cultural communication and experiential education as they relate to food.

 first conducted research on minorities in the Mediterranean Basin (Da Milocca a Milena.
 Un villaggio siciliano vent’anni dopo, Edizioni Scientifiche italiane, 1989, Naples); and then on Andalusian flamenco from a purely anthropological perspective, a musical genre usually perceived in folkloric terms.
 (Flamenco gitan, CNRS éditions, Paris, 2008, a republished pocket edition of Dire le Chant.
 Les Gitans flamencos d’Andalousie, EHESS-CNRS, 1998).
 Caterina is a documentary filmmaker whose work analyzes performance in relation to bodily transformation and transcendence.
 She is currently working on a theory of performative anthropology, based on comparisons of ritual practice with performance in contemporary art.